shaheer776/ai-portfolio-python/README.md

 # 📘 Python Notes & AI Portfolio

 Welcome to my personal Python notes repository!
-This space is crafted to help me revise core Python concepts, document practical applications, and showcase skills as an aspiring AI engineer.
+This space is crafted to help revise core Python concepts, document practical applications, and showcase skills as an aspiring AI engineer.
 This repo is **theory + code**, organized as a modular Jupyter Notebook-based guide.

 ---